tysbrown/tableflight/README.md

 1. If you don't already have it, [download Docker](https://docs.docker.com/get-docker/) and ensure it's running.
 2. Run `npm i` in both /api and /ui directories.
 3. Run `docker-compose up` in the root directory.

+IMPORTANT: If you're using your own databse, you'll need to run `npx prisma migrate dev --name init` from the /api directory.